buildingsareheavy/buildingsareheavy.com/writing/interactive-background-animations-using-p5js.md

 Processing is a language and IDE for learning how to code within the context of the visual arts based in Java.
 It was originally built for the electronic arts, new media art, and visual design, at MIT Media Lab by two amazing dudes named [Casey Reas](https://en.wikipedia.org/wiki/Casey_Reas) and [Benjamin Fry](https://en.wikipedia.org/wiki/Ben_Fry).
 If you are into new media art they are worth checking out.
 The basic premise of Processing was to give non-programmers instant visual feedback so they could see what they are doing.

-Processing is also is the basis for the Arduino IDE.
+Processing is also the basis for the Arduino IDE.

 ![Comparison of Arduino and Processing IDEs](./images/interactive-background-animations-using-p5js/arduino-and-processing-IDEs.jpg)

 ### Damn It Ethan!
 What is Arduino?

-[Arduino](https://en.wikipedia.org/wiki/Arduino) is a company and IDE and lots of stuff, but basically it’s a low-cost microcontroller for building digital devices that interact in the physical world.
+[Arduino](https://en.wikipedia.org/wiki/Arduino) is a company and an IDE, and some other things, but basically it’s a low-cost microcontroller for building digital devices that interact in the physical world.
 You can connect this with pretty much anything electronic like speakers, lights, sensors, motors, etc and write code to control and interact with electronic things.
 Here’s a photo of one now…

 ![Arduino Uno](./images/interactive-background-animations-using-p5js/arduino-uno.jpg)